-What should I consider when choosing a dehumidifier?
+What should I consider when choosing a dehumidifier

-Look for tank size, extraction rate, a humidistat and energy-efficiency ratings.
+- Capacity and features - look for tank size, extraction rate, a humidistat and energy-efficiency ratings.

-Some brands are considered more reliable than others.
+- Brand - some brands are considered more reliable than others.
 Read online reviews to see which brands come highly recommended by other users.

-Some dehumidifiers are louder than others.
+- Quiet operation - some dehumidifiers are louder than others.
 If noise levels concern you or if the unit is to be used in a bedroom, look for a model that offers quiet operation.